How to Adjust your Guitar Intonation

 This is going to be different for every different style of guitar but the basics are very much the same.
 E.g. A Fender® Telecaster® may only have one screw for every two saddles.
 Where a Stratocaster® style guitar will typically have one for each and is easy to adjust with a screwdriver.
-A Les Paul®, on the other hand, has a slightly different configuration as the saddles actually sit in front of the bridge and a Floyd Rose style is different again and requires an alum or Hex key as the saddle adjustment sits vertically.
+A Les Paul®, on the other hand, has a slightly different configuration as the saddles actually sit in front of the bridge and a Floyd Rose style is different again and requires an Allen or Hex key as the saddle adjustment sits vertically.
 Either way, you should be able to get a pretty good handle on how things will work after inspecting your guitar's bridge carefully.

 Checking the Intonation